zikula-modules/Formicula/README.md

 ------------------
 It is possible to pass own contacts to formicula instead using the formicula database.
 To do this by a link you have to call the addSessionOwncontacts function in the User-API.
-This function will return you an integer wich you should append with the index 'owncontacts' to the URL pointing to formicula.
+This function will return you an integer which you should append with the index 'owncontacts' to the URL pointing to formicula.
 If you want to embed your form you can pass the owncontacts directly to the form by adding the owncontacts array to your arguments array.